kibook/s1kd-tools/DEFAULTS.md

 General
 =======

-This document contains an alphabetic index of all valid `defaults` file identifiers, and a description of the values they may be assigned.
-It also contains examples of a `defaults` file using all identifiers in both the XML format and simple text format.
+This document contains an alphabetic index of all valid `.defaults` file identifiers, and a description of the values they may be assigned.
+It also contains examples of a `.defaults` file using all identifiers in both the XML format and simple text format.

 Alphabetic index
 ================